BlockTimeWorld/SwapMatic/README.md

 **Step 2: The Site**
 - The service can be found in https://swapmatic.io
-- The backup address is https://miniswap.blocktimesolutions.com - the same site, another address

 **Note This**
 - SwapMatic supports injected web3 only at this moment